 - What interest rates are offered to individuals with my credit rating?
 Are interest rates fixed for the life of the loan, or will they change as interest rates in general go up and down?

-- How much interest will I pay over the life of the loan?
+- How much interest will be paid over the life of the loan?

 - Will a cosigner help drive my rates down?